mayer79/missRanger/README.md

 ## Overview

-The {missRanger} package uses the {ranger} package to do fast missing value imputation by chained random forest.
+{missRanger} uses the {ranger} package to do fast missing value imputation by chained random forest.
 As such, it serves as an alternative implementation of the beautiful 'MissForest' algorithm, see vignette.

 The main function `missRanger()` offers the option to combine random forest imputation with predictive mean matching.
 This firstly avoids the generation of values not present in the original data (like a value 0.3334 in a 0-1 coded variable).
 Secondly, this step tends to raise the variance in the resulting conditional distributions to a realistic level, a crucial element to apply multiple imputation frameworks.